OUR BLOG

 Treatment centers that are currently listed will stay there–at least for the time being.
 But centers that want to apply for review won’t be able to.
 It is unclear if it’s also unclear how the required evidence-based aspect of the 21st Century Cures Act will be put into effect.
 With the future of the database pending, how will the government disclose which treatments are evidence-based and which are not?

 Webconsuls has more than a decade of experience in the addiction treatment space and has encouraged treatment centers to get listed on the SAMHSA/NREPP database, even going as far as guiding centers through the rigorous application process.
+With the increasing popularity of apps to play blackjack, ensuring that treatment centers are easily found online through a coveted .gov link is essential.
 Getting a coveted .gov link is like hitting the internet jackpot, and search engines reward the treatment centers who have them.

 In the meantime, treatment centers should ensure they have a strong inbound link strategy by culling inbound links from other reputable online directories to improve search engine authority.
 Look for databases that verify facility licenses and are more legitimate, such as the Psychology Today for treatment centers and therapists.